AN ORGANIZATION IS BORN

 In June 2015, the Conservancy celebrated the opening of its beautiful new building at the north end of the Blackburn Lake Nature Reserve – an area heavily impacted by human use over the years.
 The facility is an incredible gift from a single anonymous donor – for public education, meeting space and offices.
 Since that time, activities at Blackburn Lake Nature Reserve have included major wetlands restoration and establishment of a native plant nursery.
 This nursery provides plants for Conservancy restoration work.

-From a small group of visionaries in 1994-1995, the “little organization that could” has stretched and grown into a strong entity with a 5-member staff, a 10-member board, a cadre of skilled consultants, over 100 volunteers and more than 600 members and donors.
-With land holdings and responsibilities for almost 1,500 acres, Salt Spring’s little local land trust has grown up and become one of the leading land trusts in British Columbia!
+From a small group of visionaries in 1994-1995, the “little organization that could” has stretched and grown into a strong entity with a 3-member staff, a 10-member board, a cadre of skilled consultants, over 100 volunteers and more than 600 members and donors.
+With land holdings and responsibilities for over 1,500 acres, Salt Spring’s little local land trust has grown up and become one of the leading land trusts in British Columbia!
 Every member, volunteer, board member, donor and grantor who has played a part in this deserves to be very proud.